carolinearvidsson/lin513/README.md

 ## Classes

 Below are all the classes used by the program, the majority of which are classes used to extract features from the data.
+For more detailed descriptions, please refer to the in-file documentation for each class.

 ### Basic data structure

 Upon running the program, in either training or test mode, the data will be structured by the classes WS and Word.
-The class FeatureMatrix collects and organizes extracted features and calls on the class MultiLinear to train (train mode) regression models and predict and test (test mode) said models.
+The class FeatureMatrix collects and organizes extracted features and calls on the class MultiLinear to train (train mode) regression models and predict complexities and test (test mode) said models.

 #### WS (Wordspace) (CFS)

-The wordspace contains all entries from the data.
+The wordspace contains all entries from the given data per mode.
 It collects unique Word objects (see below) in a set as well as stores all target types which will be used by some of the feature classes.

 #### Word (CFS)